ibexa/documentation-developer/docs/users/customer_groups.md

 To enable using customer groups, you need to modify the User content type's definition by adding a [Customer Group Field](customergroupfield.md).

-With this Field you can add a user to any of the predefined customer groups.
+With this field you can add a user to any of the predefined customer groups.